BPDanek/Sleek/README.md

 The Sleek backend is contains all the data in a map within the program.
 I wasn't sure if the way this data was collected was important, but as far as I'm concerned, whether this data comes from a table in a DB, or from short term memory on a server somewhere, this step is not a big technical challenge.

+In practice, we would use this server to collect training data for the ML portion of this service.
+We may also choose to send inference data to the server and results back to the client to offload heavy compute from the extension.

 # to run backend service locally
 1. pull the repository